 Is owning or leasing a horse better for you?

 Horse ownership isn’t for everybody and if you’re not sure if it is for you or not then it might be better to consider leasing a horse.
-Some people prefer to lease a horse because they can simply give the horse back when they’ve outgrown it but on the other hand if you own a horse then there’s no restrictions on how often you can ride, nor do you have to worry about whether or not you’re allowed to compete.
+Some people prefer to lease a horse because they can simply give the horse back when they’ve outgrown it but on the other hand if you own a horse then there are no restrictions on how often you can ride, nor do you have to worry about whether or not you’re allowed to compete.

-Some owners will allow to lease a horse on a pre-purchase basis, this means that you lease the horse for a set period of time and, at the end of the period, you can buy the horse if you want to or give him back if not.
+Some owners will allow you to lease a horse on a pre-purchase basis, this means that you lease the horse for a set period of time and, at the end of the period, you can buy the horse if you want to or give him back if not.

 If you want to know more about leasing a horse then you might want to read this article I wrote recently.